beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > There we find the notes in JSON "raw data".
 By default, Chromium-based browsers are not too good at displaying JSON data.
 Plugins can be used to handle the formatting.
 Install, for example, JSONVue on Chrome, and reload the page.
 The data is now nicely formatted:

-Hier finden wir die Notizen also "rohe JSON-Daten".
+Hier finden wir die Notizen also "rohe" JSON-Daten.
 Chromium-basierte Browser sind nicht gut im Darstellen von JSON-Daten.
-Daher solltet ihr Firefox installieren, der das von Haus aus kann:
+Daher solltet ihr Firefox installieren, der das von Haus aus kann.

 !["Formatted JSON output"](./images/part0/part0b_image11.png?raw=true)